Update as of July 24, 2019:

 The library has an outstanding financial position.
 Because of recent advances in library automation and organizational changes, the library has been able to increase its cash reserve to the extent that it can partially fund the current $1.6 million project while maintaining enough of a balance to cover any emergencies or contingencies that might arise for many years to come.
 Given this sound financial position, the current project will be funded as follows:

-- The library has funded the project in part with $275,000 from its Special Reserve Fund.
+- The library has funded the project in part with $250,000 from its operating funds.

 - It is important to note that the library applied for and was awarded the maximum amount ($125,000) of the Live and Learn Construction Grant from the Illinois Secretary of State and State Librarian Jesse White.
 In order to receive this funding, the project design and cost estimates were carefully scrutinized by the Illinois State Library’s review committee for this grant and received high praise.